hotstone228/ioc-checker-playwright/README.md

 The entry script `run.py` configures the Proactor event loop on Windows before starting Hypercorn so that Playwright can spawn browser subprocesses.

 Open <http://localhost:8000> and paste any text containing IOCs.
-The interface parses the text into categories (IP addresses, domains, hashes, etc.) and lets you submit them for checking.
-Each IOC is queued and processed by Playwright workers with live status updates.
+The left pane auto-parses as you type (or after uploading a file) and the right pane groups supported IOCs (IPv4, FQDN, hashes).
+Each group provides its own **Scan** button, or use **Scan all** to submit everything.
+Scan results appear inline next to each IOC with icons and tags, and **Copy malicious** copies all detected malicious IOCs to your clipboard.

 Results are rendered inline with icons and a concise summary of VirusTotal reputation, detection counts, and any tags associated with the IOC.